How do you Stay Motivated as a Stock Trader?

-I’ve spent a lot of my research time studying the track records of the great traders.
-Those track records are freely available and by studying the track records and the performance records of great traders, and varied traders, you come to appreciate what is going to be required in the journey of trading.
+I’ve spent a lot of time studying the track records of the great traders.
+Those track records are freely available om the internet.
+By studying the track records and the performance of great traders, and varied traders, you come to appreciate what is required in the trading journey.

-Ideally your edge is a significant part of the trade frequency, so to make that edge move along faster you’ve got to increase your trade frequency somehow.
-So for those people who struggle with trend following, i.e. they want a lot more consistency, you have to move your strategy down time frames or you have to change your strategy to more short term swing trading types.
+Your edge is a significant part of the trade frequency, so to make that edge move along faster you’ve got to increase your trade frequency.
+So for those people who struggle with trend following, i.e. they want a lot more consistency, you have to move your strategy down time frames or you have to change your strategy to short term swing trading types.